Laughter yoga is like a tool for personal development that allows you to do good, regain a certain spontaneity and release tension.

 From the first laugh, it’s won, even if it takes a quarter of an hour of continuous laughter to really benefit from the benefits of the session.
 But laughter being communicative, it spreads quickly in the assembly

-Its benefits are numerous: laughter yoga allows you to release physical and mental tensions , to activate the hormones of well-being such as endorphins, serotonin, oxytocin and dopamine.
-It is good for the heart.
-It also dispels negative thoughts and acts as a natural antidepressant .
+Its benefits are numerous: laughter yoga allows you to release physical and mental tensions, to activate the hormones of well-being such as endorphins, serotonin, oxytocin and dopamine.
+It is good for the heart and also dispels negative thoughts and acts as a natural antidepressant.
 It is therefore consumed without moderation!

-When we laugh, our body secretes endorphins and hormones that reduces the production of adrenaline generated by the stress.
-Among many type of other things, laughing allows us to relax our muscles and oxygenate our brain, helping us to relax better!
+When we laugh, our body secretes endorphins and hormones that reduce the production of adrenaline generated by the stress.
+Among many types of other things, laughing allows us to relax our muscles and oxygenate our brain, helping us to relax better!

 Playful – In playful exercises, many participants are encouraged to use their imaginations by role-playing certain scenarios in a playful way.
 They take a prompt, such as milkshake, and participate in a whimsical play-acting scene.
 This often produces some contagious laughter as students overcome inhibitions and grow more comfortable with each other.

 Value-Based – Many seniors can develop negative feelings toward life in general.
-Value-based exercises are designed to help.
 By associating laughter with common life occurrences, they can develop a healthier mindset.

 Everything from your personal life, business life or social life depends on your mood.
 If your mood is good, you can do all the things very well.
 Laughter yoga helps to change the mood in minutes by releasing certain chemicals called endorphins from your brain cells.